Introduction

 • For the full schedule, see the expedition’s detailed itinerary down below.

-Our staff are experienced and passionate mountaineers: Sherpas, guides, expedition leaders.
+Our staff are experienced and passionate mountaineers: Sherpas guides expedition leaders.
 A true professional in their field, they share a deep connection to the Himalayan region and a desire for climbing.
 There can be no better assistance than our accomplished climbing Sherpas.
 Taking on the challenge of attempting an eight-thousander, you need to have someone better to guide you.
 People with proficiency and extensive knowledge, able to deal with location-relevant issues.
 Who do you think could do it best, if not the local mountaineering veterans at Adventure Mountain Trekking?

 The expeditions will only be successful as we take care of the mountains and surrounding areas.
-That is why, at Adventure Mountain Trekking, we dedicate ourselves to protect nature and its environment of the Himalayan region.
+That is why, at Adventure Mountain Treks, we dedicate ourselves to protect nature and its environment of the Himalayan region.
 We help local communities understand why and how we need to conserve the environment, about our home.
 We invite you to climb and protect nature with us.

 Mt Manaslu Expedition Is For